Governance & Strategy · for leaders & councils

 - Incident detection and escalation procedures

-- Response protocols for bias, data breaches, or decision failures
+- Response protocols for bias, data breaches or decision failures

 - Reporting obligations under GDPR and emerging AI regulations